BetterThanTomorrow/calva/docs/site/debugger.md

+---
+title: Debugger
+description: Calva comes with a powerful expression-based debugger, inspired by, and using the same underlying libraries as, CIDER's debugger
+---

 # Debugger

 Calva comes with a powerful expression-based debugger, inspired by [Cider](https://cider.mx/)'s debugger, and using the same underlying library, [cider-nrepl](https://github.com/clojure-emacs/cider-nrepl).
 We hope you love it!